ismailSadouki/rie/Machine Learning/Machine Learning with PyTorch and Scikit-Learn/ch2 Training Simple Machine Learning Algorithms for Classification/1 Artificial neurons – a brief glimpse into the early historyof machine learning.md

 ![](https://i.imgur.com/Seadnxf.png)
 The update values (“deltas”) are computed as follows:
 ![](https://i.imgur.com/HjHhnTs.png)
-Note that unlike the bias unit, each weight, wj, corresponds to a feature, xj, in the dataset, which is involved in determining the update value,, Δ𝑤𝑗, defined above.
+Note that unlike the bias unit, each weight, wj, corresponds to a feature, xj, in the dataset, which is involved in determining the update value, $Δ𝑤_𝑗$, defined above.
 Furthermore, 𝜂 is the learning rate

 how beautifully simple this learning rule really is.